 The term “ketone bodies” refers to three specific compounds: acetone, acetoacetate and beta-hydroxybutyrate (or beta-hydroxybutyric acid).
 The circulating levels of ketone bodies depend both on their rate of production (i.e. ketogenesis) and their rate of utilization (i.e. ketolysis).
 They are of vital importance to the brain, which is unable to derive energy from other sources when blood glucose levels are low.

-A majority of ketone bodies are formed in a process of ketogenesis when fatty acids liberated from adipose tissue are broken down during fasting or adrenergic stress.
+A majority of ketone bodies are formed in the process of ketogenesis when fatty acids liberated from adipose tissue are broken down during fasting or adrenergic stress.
 Fatty acids in circulation may also be derived from the action of lipoprotein lipase on chylomicrons (largest lipoproteins) or low-density lipoproteins (VLDL), which mainly happens in the non-fasting state.

 During starvation, the levels of ketone bodies increase from the third day and reach the plateau at 8 mmol/l after 5-6 weeks of starvation.
-While free fatty acids become the principal source of energy for the skeletal muscles and thus ketone body utilization declines, the brain increases their use.
+While free fatty acids become the principal source of energy for the skeletal muscles, and thus ketone body utilization declines, the brain increases their use.

 The effects of ketone body metabolism evince that mild ketosis may offer therapeutic potential in a range of different disease states.
 Therefore ketone bodies may have therapeutic effects on diseases of substrate insufficiency or insulin resistance, diseases arising from free radical damage, and disease resulting from hypoxia.